Campus News

 Five students recently completed the Family Development Credential (FDC) Program offered through Garrett College's Continuing Education and Workforce Development (CEWD) division and Garrett County Community Action Committee, Inc.

-The FCD Program provides frontline workers with the knowledge and skills needed to coach families to set and reach their own goals for healthy self-reliance in their communities.
+The FDC Program provides frontline workers with the knowledge and skills needed to coach families to set and reach their own goals for healthy self-reliance in their communities.
 To earn the credential, a worker must complete 90 hours of interactive classroom instruction, prepare a skills portfolio with support of a portfolio advisor, and pass a state credentialing exam.

-The next FDC program will start in January 2023.
-For additional information, please contact Kimberly Govi at 301.387.3084.
+The next FDC program will start in February 2026.
+For additional information, please contact Dr. Kimberly Govi at 301.387.3084, or kimberly.govi@garrettcollege.edu.